emanuelpsilva/awsswitch/README.md

 ```

-The choosed profile will stay active until you run again above command again
+The choosed profile will stay active until you run again above command

 - Any time you want to run some aws command, just run: